-Technology seems like the most apparent and sexy place to start in an article branded “What to look for in the decade ahead.”
-On the contrary, I argue while technology does enable us to do certain things faster or more efficiently unless we do those things – the technology is useless, or at best less productive than it might otherwise be.
+Technology seems like the most obvious and sexy place to start in an article branded “What to look for in the decade ahead.”
+On the contrary, I argue that while technology does enable us to do certain things faster or more efficiently, unless we do those things – the technology is useless or, at best, less productive than it might otherwise be.

 We have learned a great deal about demographics/psychographics for both the consumer and even the enterprise.
-We have also begun to challenge the idea of the enterprise as emotionless task-oriented machines, making decisions solely based on bottom-line ROI.
+We have also begun to challenge the idea of the enterprise as an emotionless, task-oriented machine, making decisions solely based on bottom-line ROI.

-We have come to think of businesses more as groups of individuals who serve other people.
-Today, customers are less concerned about whether you are the market leader or, if you won the award or, have the fastest box.
+More recently, we have come to think of businesses as groups of individuals who serve other people.
+Today, customers are less concerned about whether you are the market leader, if you won the award, or if you have the fastest box.

-What people want to know is; who you are and how you are making a difference in their business and the community.
-They always have, before they didn’t use to have the voice, or rather the platform to tell you.
+People want to know who you are and how you are making a difference in their business and the community.
+They always have; before, they didn’t have the voice, or rather, the platform, to tell you.

-Moving forward B2B research will require a more holistic approach.
-For example, we know construction and engineering firms who use tools and other equipment like work boots or vehicles and even project management software and who conduct business in mild, winter, and tropical climates, have different issues and needs.
+Moving forward, B2B research will require a more holistic approach.
+For example, we know that construction and engineering firms that use tools and other equipment like work boots or vehicles and even project management software and conduct business in mild, winter, and tropical climates have different issues and needs.

-Depending on the markets you serve, your content can be about brand-building or it can be about demand generation.
-Your digital strategy is critical to reaching these decision-makers in just the right way and the most appropriate time.
-Today, that right time is when the customer is ready.
-Get ready for it; this is Inbound-Marketing.
+Your content can be about brand-building or demand generation, depending on the markets you serve.
+Your digital strategy is critical to reaching these decision-makers in just the right way at the most appropriate time.
+Today, the right time is when the customer is ready.
+Get ready for it; this is inbound marketing.

-By creating content, about successes your clients have experienced with you in different scenarios and leveraging carefully researched keywords combined with well-tested landing pages, you will reach qualified audiences who are contacting you, armed with questions which they have prepared, about their specific business problem.
-They most likely have already qualified you from the research they have done before reaching out to you for more engagement with your firm.
+By creating content about successes your clients have experienced with you in different scenarios and leveraging carefully researched keywords combined with well-tested landing pages, you will reach qualified audiences who are contacting you, armed with questions they have prepared about their specific business problem.
+They most likely already qualified you based on their research before contacting you for more engagement with your firm.

-Primary research that your organization sponsors and publishes about how the efficacy of your products makes a difference to the industry and other communities will be vital to building trust and authority.
+Primary and secondary research that your organization sponsors and publishes about how the efficacy of your products makes a difference to the industry and other communities will be vital to building trust and authority.

 If all of this seems like common sense and you are already doing it, great.
-While 91 percent of B2B organizations report engaging in at least some measure of content marketing, 53 percent are modestly engaged with limited programs and many of them email marketing only according to the B2B Content Marketing 2018/ Benchmarks, Budgets, and Trends – North America by the Content Marketing Institute.
-The study also indicates that only 36 percent were modestly happy with their results, citing that 19 percent were doing very good or excellent in tying programs to KPIs.
+While 91 percent of B2B organizations report engaging in at least some measure of content marketing, 53 percent are modestly engaged with limited programs, many of them email marketing only, according to B2B Content Marketing 2018: Benchmarks, Budgets, and Trends – North America by the Content Marketing Institute.
+The study also indicates that only 36 percent were modestly happy with their results, citing that 19 percent rated themselves very good or excellent at tying programs to KPIs.

 The point – there is room to improve.
 B2B marketers and market researchers have an opportunity to thoroughly and rigorously test and measure in this space.
-Starting with common sense communications, personalized messaging, or (ABM) account-based marketing, and inbound, you will continue to see growth in the deployment of researched and documented digital strategies, which will continue to be the direction for larger organizations.
-Small and medium enterprises will continue to ease into more comprehensive digital campaigns leveraging primary research for content and validation on a more limited scale with an increasing trend.
+Starting with common sense communications, personalized messaging, or (ABM) account-based marketing, and inbound, you will continue to see growth in deploying researched and documented digital strategies, which will continue to be the direction for larger organizations.
+Small and medium enterprises will continue to ease into more comprehensive digital campaigns, leveraging primary research for content and validation on a more limited scale with an increasing trend.

 Blockchain (Not a fad)

-While there have been many articles around the impact of blockchain on the market research industry, most have focused on applying a new platform for solving old business model problems.
+While there have been many articles about the impact of blockchain on the market research industry, most have focused on applying a new platform to solve old business model problems.
 The areas for market research are highly disruptive, especially in the B2B space.
-Players like Opinion Economy and others providing technologies that will break down inefficient networks in the B2B online research space and replace them with a democratized and vibrant community.
-Through building relationships with B2B industry associations and affiliate groups and engaging their members and offering a greater share of the CPI in return for a trusted partnership and quality participation built on blockchain features like validation, profiling, and event oracles.
+Players like Opinion Economy and others provide technologies to break down inefficient networks in the B2B online research space and replace them with a democratized and vibrant community.
+Building relationships with B2B industry associations and affiliate groups, engaging their members, and offering a greater share of the CPI in return for a trusted partnership and quality participation built on blockchain features like validation, profiling, and event oracles.

 Mobile Business Enterprise Apps

-In case anyone missed it, IBM and Apple have been busy for the last four years in a partnership to deploy mobile applications for enterprises in just about every industry sector as well as the government.
-From Oil & Gas to Financial Service sectors, business executives and tradesman each armed with smartphones they can use to help them solve every day critical business challenges.
+In case anyone missed it, IBM and Apple have been busy for the last four years in a partnership to deploy mobile applications for enterprises in just about every industry sector and the government.
+From the Oil & Gas to Financial Service sectors, business executives and tradesmen are each armed with smartphones they can use to help them solve critical business challenges.

-And the company who just acquired Qualtrics: them too.
-These companies (like IBM & SAP) are building platforms and networks to connect businesses and data with other businesses, their people, and insights.
-If it improves the ERP or the CRM process, they will find a way.
+And the company that just acquired Qualtrics: them too.
+These companies (like IBM, Apple, and SAP) are building platforms and networks to connect businesses and data with other businesses, their people, and their insights.
+If it improves the ERP or CRM process, they will find a way.

 Where will you play in this new reality?

-To build stronger relationships with clients technology will play a crucial role in the integration and optimization of all of your marketing and solution offerings.
-The ability to use your Customers language of I think the opportunity for researchers is to go deep.
-Leveraging more data science applications for quantitative researchers and for qualitative data analysis be tactically insightful and strategic and always – use your language.
+To build stronger relationships with clients, technology will play a crucial role in integrating and optimizing all of your marketing and solution offerings.
+The ability to use your Customers’ language is, I think, an opportunity for researchers to go deep.
+Leveraging more data science applications for quantitative researchers and for qualitative data analysis, being tactically insightful and strategic, and always – using your language.

 OvationMR is a global provider of first-party data for those seeking market analysis solutions that require information for informed business decisions.